brentgreeff/rails_rate_limiter/README.md

-# Airtasker coding challenge

-Challenge - Rate Limiter
+# Challenge - Rate Limiter

-## instruction
-The challenge is to implement rate limiting on this route.
+Implement rate limiting on a route.
 Limit it such that a requester can only make:

 100 requests per hour.